mrb/mrb.github.com/_posts/2013-06-17-declarative-computation-and-the-abstract-machine.markdown

 end
 {% endhighlight %}

 makes a variable `X` available to be bound to another variable or value within the scope of `in`...`end`.
+We also need to understand basic assignment:

+{% highlight ruby %}
+X = 2
+{% endhighlight %}

-We also need to understand basic assignment, and the concept of a procedure (`proc`).
+and the concept of a procedure (`proc`).
 A procedure is a building block for a function in kernel languages.
 The simplest form of a procedure is:

 {% highlight ruby %}
 Max = proc {$ X Y ?Z}